umr-lops/coloc_sat/README.md

 generator.save_results()
 ```

-It is also possible to use this co-location generator with the console.
+> NOTE : It is also possible to use this co-location generator with the console.
 Here are examples.

 a) This first example shows how to generate a coloc between 2 specified products: